Product announcement takeover in the Xfinity app

 Content strategy

-Develop content that simplifies a process that's technical on the backend, involving industry terms that don't mean much to the user.
-The other challenge was how to position the content so the customer will take action, without too much fear or cognitive load going into the flow.
+Knowing that security and staying connected is top of mind for users, my content strategy was two-fold: touch on the simplicity of setting the feature up, and letting the user know why Xfinity's secure WiFi hotspot network is safer than public WiFi.
+It was important to develop content that simplifies a process that's technical on the backend, and not bury the user in industry terms that don't mean much on a surface level.
+The other challenge was how to position the content so the customer will take action, without too much hesitation or cognitive load.

 Delivery

-Rather than using "install" I used "set up."
-Rather than mentioning profiles, the industry term, I focused on the benefit of taking action, rather than the weight of technicality.
+Rather than using "install," the industry term, I used "set up."
+Rather than mentioning profiles, another industry term, I focused on the benefit of taking action, rather than the weight of technicality.
 The feature is sold as effortless, safe, and easier than ever to use.

 Overview cards in the Xfinity app